scokic/altura-nft-gallery/README.md

 ## Room for improvements

-- Simplifying data fetching -
+- Simplifying data fetching
-- Making modal easier to use -
+- Making modal more reusable by using portal and simplifying the logic
-- Remapping the data into our prefered data type -
+- Remapping the data into our prefered data type
--